Home Donate New Search Gallery Reviews How-To Books Links Workshops About Contact

 23mm f/2 ASPH, 16MP DX Sensor

-© 2013 KenRockwell.com.
+© 2014 KenRockwell.com.
 All rights reserved.

-Intro Specs Performance Recommendations More
+Recommendations Accessories More

 Fuji X100S

-Fujifilm X100S (15.7oz./445g with fixed lens, battery and card, about $1,300). enlarge.
-I bought mine at at this link to it at Adorama; this link to Amazon is also a great place to get it.
 My biggest source of support is when you use those or any of these links when you get anything, regardless of the country in which you live.
 It helps me keep adding to this free website when you get yours through these links — but I receive nothing for my efforts if you buy elsewhere.
+I use these places personally because they offer the best prices, selection and service.
 Thanks for your support!
 Ken.

 Fuji X100S